-The free membership printable this week is Snowman Letter Tracing for letter recognition and fine motor development.
+We are working on our winter theme and I made a snowman letter tracing activity for letter recognition and fine motor development.
 I printed the patterns on cardstock and then laminated them for durability.

 Children trace the letters with their fingers first and then with a washable marker.
 If you do not laminate the letter tracers you can use pencils as well as markers.
 Q-tips that the children dip in paint also work well for the children to trace over the letters.

-The free membership printable this week is Gingerbread Roll and Cover for early learning math skills and fine motor development.
+I made Gingerbread Roll and Cover for early learning math skills and fine motor development.
 I printed the patterns on cardstock paper and then laminated them for durability.

 You will need to have a dice and something to use as cover-ups on the mats.
 We used buttons but you can also use pom poms or playdough.
 I made three different types of mats ... one with blank circles ... one with numbers 1-6 ... and another with numbers 2-12.